SharkSnack/shiren-6/content/dungeons/sumo-dungeon.md

   </tr>
 </table>

-Post-game dungeon featuring Sumo Onigiri as the only food item found on the ground.<br/>The player can bring items, but it can be cleared without bringing any items thanks to Sumo status.<br/>The dungeon has lots of items buried in wall tiles, since Sumo status allows digging through walls.<br/>Overall, it's basically just a place where players can visit to learn how Sumo status works.
+Postgame dungeon featuring Sumo Onigiri as the only food item found on the ground.<br/>The player can bring items, but it can be cleared without bringing any items thanks to Sumo status.<br/>The dungeon has lots of items buried in wall tiles, since Sumo status allows digging through walls.<br/>Overall, it's basically just a place where players can visit to learn how Sumo status works.

 # Strategy